LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Set up initial HTML and CSS for Weather app and started to work on JavaScript.

 **Link to work:** <a href="https://github.com/LeeVaughn/local-weather">Local Weather Repository</a>

+### Day 50: January 20, 2018

+**Today's Progress**: Half way there!
+Continued working on Weather App, mainly focused on JavaScript to import API data and add functions to interpret and display that data.

+**Thoughts:** Really happy with how well this project is coming together and how the JavaScript and jQuery is becoming more and more clear.

+**Link to work:** <a href="https://github.com/LeeVaughn/local-weather">Local Weather repo</a>